codecrafters-io/languages/starter_templates/git/README.md

 The `your_git.sh` script is expected to operate on the `.git` folder inside the current working directory.
-If you're running this inside the root of this repository, , you might end up accidentally damaging your repository's `.git` folder.
+If you're running this inside the root of this repository, you might end up accidentally damaging your repository's `.git` folder.

-We suggest executing `your_git.sh` in a different folder.
+We suggest executing `your_git.sh` in a different folder when testing locally.
 For example:

 ``` sh
 mkdir -p /tmp/testing && cd /tmp/testing